hsp98/a2_harsh_parmar/README.md

 Step 2: Create a github account on https://github.com.
 Step 3: Open the downloaded local copy of assignment in Visual Studio Code and open its terminal.
 Step 4: run the following commands:
 "npm install express"
 "npm install create-react-app"
 "npm install react-bootstrap
 "npm install google-maps-react"
 "npm install axios"
 "npm install path"
 "npm install react"
 "npm install react-datepicker"
 "npm install react-dom"
 "npm install react-router-dom"
 "npm install react-scripts"
 "npm install react-slick"
 "npm install slick-carousel"
 "npm install styled-components"
+"npm install react-player"

 Step 5: After successful installation, run the following command to start the application:
 "npm start"
 Step 6: Open web browser and go to http://localhost:5000/.
 Here, you will be able to view the application.

 URL of deployed application along with its functions:

 https://a2harshparmar.herokuapp.com: This is the landing page of the website.
 Landing page shows different tabs and a list of up coming and now playing movies.
 I have used an api to get temporary data for website.
 I have used an API provided by https://www.themoviedb.org/ to fetch data to display on the landing page as well as on other pages as per requirement.
 On clicking filter button, a popup will appear with options like Language, Sort By, Genre and 2D/3D/4DX, etc. Date picker will let user select a date to find shows for that date.

 https://a2harshparmar.herokuapp.com/profile: This page is the login page.
 If no email address and password is provided and clicked on login, an error message is displayed.
 If an invalid email address or password is provided then an error will be displayed.
 Here invalid means that email address is not a valid email address or password is shorter then 8 characters.